Deepikaselladurai/PRODIGY_TrackCode_Web_Development/README.md

+PRODIGY_TrackCode_Web_Development_WD_01

+Developing a responsive landing page involves creating a design that adapts seamlessly to different screen sizes and devices.
+The key aspects include:

+1. HTML Structure: Establish the basic structure of the landing page using semantic HTML elements, ensuring proper organization and accessibility.

+2. CSS Reset: Apply a CSS reset or normalization to ensure consistent styling across different browsers.

+3. Mobile-First Approach: Adopt a mobile-first design approach, starting with styles for smaller screens and progressively enhancing for larger viewports.

+4. Responsive Layout: Utilize CSS techniques like flexbox or CSS Grid to create a responsive layout that adapts to different screen sizes.

+5. Media Queries: Implement media queries to apply specific styles based on viewport dimensions, ensuring optimal display across various devices.

+6. Responsive Images: Optimize images for different resolutions and employ responsive image techniques like srcset or <picture> elements.

+7. Responsive Typography: Ensure text remains legible and properly sized across different viewports by using relative units (e.g., rem, em, or percentages) for font sizes.

+8. Responsive Navigation: Implement a responsive navigation menu that adapts to smaller screens, possibly using techniques like a hamburger menu or off-canvas navigation.

 PRODIGY_TrackCode_Web_Development_WD_02

 Creating a stopwatch web application involves leveraging HTML for structure, CSS for styling, and JavaScript for functionality.
 CSS enhances the visual presentation, allowing customization of colors and layouts for a polished appearance.
 The stopwatch application serves as a practical tool for measuring time intervals accurately.